Nuovo soggettario: Developments

-Updates and revisions of the Thesaurus are carried out by the Research and Tools for Subject Indexing and Classification of the BNCF (general coordination) with the collaboration of two more sectors of the BNCF: Italian national bibliography (BNI) and IT Services.
+Updates and revisions of the Thesaurus are carried out by the Research and Tools for Subject Indexing and Classification of the BNCF (general coordination) with the collaboration of two more departments of the BNCF: Italian national bibliography (BNI) and IT Services.

-The Nuovo soggettario, that benefits from a wide net of collaborations with many kinds of institutions (university libraries, local institutions’ libraries, ecclesiastical libraries, etc., SBN nodes, important research and cultural institutions such as the Accademia della Crusca, CNR, the Istituto dell’Treccani, etc.), is more and more integrated with the structured data of Wikidata.
-In addition, the Thesaurus is gradually increasing its functionality on the front of multilingualism (thanks to the thousands of increasingly implemented equivalents) and has the goal of improving its own links with the metadata of archives and museums: an innovative initiative within the panorama of the subject indexing tools created by national libraries.
+The Nuovo soggettario, that benefits from a wide net of collaborations with many kinds of institutions (university libraries, local institutions’ libraries, ecclesiastical libraries, National Library Service of Italy nodes, important research and cultural institutions such as the Accademia della Crusca, Consiglio Nazionale delle Ricerche, the Istituto dell’Enciclopedia italiana Treccani, etc.), is more and more integrated with the structured data of Wikidata.
+In addition, the Thesaurus is gradually increasing its interoperability with other semantic indexing tools developed by other National libraries, and with archives and museums resources in a GLAM perspective.

-The Thesaurus of the Nuovo soggettario is constantly increasing; in March 2022, it has reached 69,400 terms from the 13,000 terms published in the prototype of January 2007.
+The Thesaurus of the Nuovo soggettario is constantly increasing; in March 2025, it has reached 74.490 terms from the 13.000 terms published in the prototype of January 2007.
 The increase of terms and equivalents in other languages is detected every six months and visible on the BNCF web site.